Developer-Linus/Python_Crash_Course/lists/README.md

 ## 4. Finding Length of a list

 -We use `len()` function to find the lenght of a list.

-- It gives the number of items in a list.
+- ## It gives the number of items in a list.

+# Working with Lists

+- Here, we'll discuss about about `looping` in lists to perform an action or set of actions on a list regardless of its length.
+As a result, we will be able to work more efficiently.

+## Looping Through an entire List

+- Python's `for` loop is great for performing same action on every item in a list.
+- Assume we have a list of items in a list.
+If we want to print each item, we will have to write line(s) of code for each item.
+If the items in the list changes, we have to change our code. `For` loop solves the problem of writing long pieces of code and changing lines of code every time item(s) in a list changes.
+- `Looping` is one of the ways a computer automates repetitive tasks.
+- Computers don't move to next line of code until looping process ends.
+- Choose a meaningful name for a variable that will hold each item in a list.